soimort/translate-shell/README.md

         Listen to the translation.
     -speak
         Listen to the original text.
+    -n VOICE, -narrator VOICE
+        Specify the narrator, and listen to the translation.
     -player PROGRAM
         Specify the audio player to use, and listen to the translation.
     -no-play